instinctscience/coder_ring/README.md

 MyApp.CoderRing.populate_rings_if_empty(timeout: :timer.minutes(2))
 ```

+Increasing the `:timeout` and `:ownership_timeout` Repo configurations may also
+be needed.

 ## Filtering Bad Words

 If you wish to ensure that the generated codes do not include any profane